techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 14. System.out.println(a.sayHello(”John”));

 Which two are true?
 (Choose two.)

-a.
-Class A will not compile.
+A. Class A will not compile.

-b.
-Line 46 can throw the unchecked exception TestException.
+B. Line 46 can throw the unchecked exception TestException.

-c.
-Line 45 can throw the unchecked exception TestException.
+C. Line 45 can throw the unchecked exception TestException.

-d.
-Line 46 will compile if the enclosing method throws a TestException. e.
+D. Line 46 will compile if the enclosing method throws a TestException. e.
 Line 46 will compile if enclosed in a try block, where TestException is caught. f.

-Answer: DE
+ANSWER: DE
 MARK:
 2
+CHAPTER:

 MIX CHOICES:
 Yes